fetchai/docs-archived/docs/etch-language/states.md

 endfunction
 ```
-`State` references can also be strings and you can get and set values on a `State` object.
+You can get and set values on a `State` object.

 ``` c++
 function main()